biigle/pulse-queue-size/README.md

 ```
     <livewire:pulse-queue-size-card.queue-size cols="4"/>
 ```
-3. Add the queue names to the queues array in the `config/pulse-ext.php` to monitor their size

-4. Start Laravel pulse by using the `pulse:check` process.
+3. Start Laravel pulse by using the `pulse:check` process.